Sophronos787/CS-460-Final-Project/README.md

-subset (17 missions, 56 distinct items) pulled directly from the official Warframe PC drop-table page (`warframe-web-assets.nyc3.cdn.digitaloceanspaces.com/uploads/cms/...html`, "Last Update: 25 June, 2026"), not the earlier placeholder sample.
-It's still a subset rather than a full scrape — the source page lists drops for hundreds of missions across every planet, and pulling all of it would bloat the JSON far past what's useful for a demo — but every item and every percentage in the file is real, copied as-listed from the site.
+subset (17 missions, 56 distinct items) pulled directly from the official Warframe PC drop-table page (`warframe-web-assets.nyc3.cdn.digitaloceanspaces.com/uploads/cms/...html`, "Last Update: 25 June, 2026").
+It's still a subset rather than a full scrape, the source page lists drops for hundreds of missions across every planet, and pulling all of it would bloat the JSON far past what's useful for a demo, but every item and every percentage in the file is real, copied as-listed from the site.

-`rotation_weights.json` replaces the placeholder weights mentioned in the original report's Limitations/Future Work section.
-Each `"mission|item"` key maps to `1 / (listed drop chance)`, i.e. the expected number of mission runs needed to obtain that item at least once — a real, if approximate, stand-in for "how many rotations does this actually take."
-`wbd/data.py`'s `load_rotation_weights()` parses the `"mission|item"` keys
-back into the `(mission, item)` tuple keys `find_missions()` expects.

 One nice real find from the data: Saturn's Conclave missions (e.g.
 `Cephalon Capture (Saturn, Conclave)`) drop Control Module, Neural Sensors,